MadMowgli/Navigation_Project/README.md

 ## Phase 1: Create map data
 - During this initial phase of the project, all of the group members collected data as explained in the guidelines.
-- However, due to persistent issues with the consolidated data, we opted to utilize a smaller dataset, encompassing the cities or places: Lostorf, Basel, Luzern, Baden, Remigen, Turgi, Aarau, and Unterentfelden (approximately 186 nodes from 8 students).
+- However, due to persistent issues with the consolidated data, we opted to utilize a smaller dataset, containing only the cities: Lostorf, Basel, Luzern, Baden, Remigen, Turgi, Aarau, and Unterentfelden (approximately 186 nodes from 8 students).

 ## Phase 2: Test existing algorithms